Read This First

 Prompt 2: Is doubt intrinsically unstable and temporary, or is it instead a normal epistemic disposition taken in response to the current degree of the relevant evidence?

-The section turns on Doubt as a Normal Epistemic Disposition and Doubt as Intrinsically Unstable and Temporary.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Doubt as a Normal Epistemic Disposition and Doubt as Intrinsically Unstable and Temporary in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Doubt as a Normal Epistemic Disposition distinct from Doubt as Intrinsically Unstable and Temporary.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Doubt as a Normal Epistemic Disposition distinct from Doubt as Intrinsically Unstable and Temporary.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 One honest test after reading is whether the reader can use Examples Analysis to sort a live borderline case or answer a serious objection about Limits on Doubt.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to whether a mind is becoming more answerable to reality or merely more fluent in defending itself rather than leaving it as a detached summary.